endymion1818/deliciousreverie/content/post/continuous-deployment-with-netlify-and-hugo.md

 As the web becomes more bloated, I really believe static site generators are going to be the way to get ahead.
 Once you add the previously mentioned services, they can adequately compete with some of the lumbering, huge CMSes out there (of which [Perch](https://grabaperch.com) isn't one, I hasten to add).

-Continuous delivery is a bit cumbersome.
+Continuous delivery can a bit cumbersome to manage for some projects in my view.
+I say this because my build and production environments were different and that caused me a few issues.
 I'm on the free Netlify plan, which means I get a lot less in terms of build previews.
+Looking through their documentation, it seems there's a lot more available on their paid tiers.

-However, it's certainly a lot more safe than the shaky transfers of FTP/SFTP, and because it's built on the server for you, if it fails you won't break your site, which I know I've done a few times.
+That being said, it's certainly a lot more safe than the somewhat shakier transfers of FTP/SFTP.
+One of the benefits became real to me when a friend of mine submitted a pull request, but I was able to see before I merged the code that the change would've broken my site, resulting in down time.
+That was a really useful feature.
+Now I know I can change my theme, and even if it succeeds locally, if it fails on production you won't break your site, which I know I've done a few times.

+#### Addendum

+This article was edited to remove the references to custom headers, which aren't yet available on Netlify yet.